North American F-82 Twin Mustang: Operational history

 The Twin Mustang was developed at the end of the prop-driven fighter era and at the dawn of the jet age.
 Its designed role as a long-range fighter escort was eliminated by the end of World War II.
-With the rapid draw-down of the armed forces after the war, the newly established United States Air Force had little money for new prop-driven aircraft, especially since jets, such as the Messerschmitt Me 262, had been faster than P-51 Mustangs in the skies of Germany in late 1944.
+With the rapid draw-down of the armed forces after the conflict, the newly established USAF had little money for new propeller-driven aircraft, especially since jet aircraft, such as the Messerschmitt Me 262, had proved to be faster than the P-51 Mustang over the skies of Germany in late 1944.
 The completed airframes (minus engines) of the P-82 pre-production aircraft already manufactured went into storage, with an uncertain future.

-However, during the 1947 Soviet Aviation Day display at Tushino Airport, a surprise appearance was put in by what looked like three Boeing B-29s, followed by a fourth, passenger version, the Tu-70.
-The first three were examples of the Tupolev Tu-4, which was a reverse-engineered B-29 Superfortress, three examples of which were known to have been interned in the Soviet Union after having been forced to land there during bombing raids against Japan in WWII.
-Since the USSR was expected to have nuclear weapons sooner or later, the appearance of the Soviet Tu-4 was a shock to U.S. military planners, since it meant that the U.S. mainland might be vulnerable to a Soviet nuclear attack from the air.

-Until jet interceptors could be developed and put into service, the Twin Mustangs already built were seen as an interim solution to SAC's fighter escort mission for its strategic bomber force and also as an all-weather air defense interceptor.

 Early attempts to develop jet-powered all-weather fighters ran into a series of delays.
 The Curtiss-Wright XF-87 Blackhawk was ordered in December 1945, but it ran into development difficulties and the project was abandoned in October 1948.
 The Northrop P-89 Scorpion had greater promise, but it too had teething troubles and was not expected to enter service until 1952 at the earliest.
 Due to the lack of a suitable jet-powered replacement, the wartime Northrop P-61 Black Widow night fighter was forced into this role, and in order to fill in the gap until the Scorpion became available, night fighter adaptations of the Twin Mustang were developed and deployed.

-On 11 June 1948, the newly formed United States Air Force replaced the P-for-pursuit category with F-for-fighter.
-All P-82s were then re-designated F-82.
+On 11 June 1948, the newly formed United States Air Force (USAF) replaced the P-for-pursuit category with F-for-fighter.
+Accordingly, the P-82 was re-designated F-82.